-- You are expected to meet the designated due dates throughout this course.
-As explained on the Tips for Online Success page, it will be your responsibility to access each module on Day 1 and assess the content and assignment due dates. - You are expected to turn in your assignment files by the due date listed on your course calendar.
-The date/ time is the same date for uploading the file to Canvas. - Individual project and Hands-on Assignments are to be undertaken and submitted on an individual basis by each student.
-Individual Projects and Hands-on Assignments focus on the enhancement of database management and spreadsheet skills. - If files are not submitted to Canvas by the appropriate deadline the student will receive a zero for that assignment. - If you anticipate a problem with a due date, message me in advance to let me know.
+• You are expected to meet the designated due dates throughout this course.

+- You are expected to turn in your assignment files by the due date listed on your course calendar.
+The date/ time is the same as the date for uploading the file to Canvas. - Individual projects and Lab projects are to be undertaken and submitted on an individual basis by each student.
+Individual Projects and Hands-on Assignments focus on the enhancement of database management and spreadsheet skills. - If files are not submitted to Canvas by the appropriate deadline, the student will receive a zero for that assignment. - If you anticipate a problem with a due date, message me in advance to let me know.
 In your message, propose an alternative due date.
 When you receive a reply from me, you can consider the extension approved (unless specified otherwise in my email).
 Do not send me a message and assume you have an extension. - I understand that life is not something we can always plan for.
 If an emergency occurs, just let me know as soon as possible.
 I will do what I can to support your successful learning experience.